Mommy Minute: Tips to keep meds away from kids

 The CDC has a few ways to keep your children safe.

 First, store medications on high surfaces, out of reach and out of sight.
-Get down at your child’s height to see the room from their level and see what’s accessible from their persepctive.
+Get down at your child’s height to see the room from their level and see what’s accessible from their perspective.

 Next, talk to your child about the dangers of medication.
 Be clear that many pills that look like candy are not candy at all.

 And lastly, keep medications in their original child-resistant containers.
-The locking mechanisms are designed to prevent young hands and curious minds away and safe.
+The locking mechanisms are designed to keep young hands and curious minds away and safe.

 For more tips from the CDC, including how to keep kids away from medications while traveling, click here.